 While 5K is a reasonable step - the 27-inch iMac's display is 5K for example - 8K should be seen as the next step from 4K for TVs and video production and will become standard in the computing world, too.

-But although we’re starting to see some 8K displays become available, there’s hardly any 8K video content out there.
+But although we’re starting to see some 8K displays become available, there’s currently little 8K video content out there.
 That’s not such a problem in the computing world as it simply means you can fit more pixels – and so more desktop and higher resolution content – on your screen.
+Want to know more?
+Jump to the what is 8K resolution section.

 But it does mean that mass adoption of 8K TVs and monitors are some way off, probably another decade.
 In terms of monitors, it’s certainly several years from now before they are a serious option in terms of price.
 If there are more 8K panels out there, the prices will come down.

 So if you’re looking for a monitor now it’s still worth taking the plunge.
-You probably want to check out our guide to the best 4K monitors and take a look at the 5K options below, too.
+You probably want to check out our guides to the best 4K monitors and the best monitors for video editing and take a look at the 5K options below, too.

 Even though this Dell UltraSharp UP3218K display will look amazing on your desk it’s hard not to wince at the quite considerable price tag.
 But for your high outlay you will get the future here and now.
 We've also covered a 49-inch version below.